clarkthomas4/fluorescenceSelfAbsorption/README.md

 ___

-Database of X-ray mass attenuation co-efficients scraped from NIST database, using code by Sébastien Brisard, available at https://sbrisard.github.io/posts/20170531-Scrapy-ing_the_NIST_X-ray_Attenuation_Databases.html
+Database of X-ray mass attenuation coefficients scraped from NIST database, using code by Sébastien Brisard, available at https://sbrisard.github.io/posts/20170531-Scrapy-ing_the_NIST_X-ray_Attenuation_Databases.html